 Jobs in government and private sectors come with a few added merits and demerits

-Earlier, Indians were more inclined towards the private sector jobs, but now, the belief in public sector’s jobs even by the young generation is increasing.
-Private sectors are prone to layoffs which we witnessed in recent layoff of giant firms like Flipkart, Hiree etc and we have very well witnessed such layoffs in the past also during the time of recession.
-Whereas, in government sectors the situation of the employees more or less remained same and the job positions remained intact.
+Earlier, Indians were more inclined towards the private sector jobs, but now, the belief in the public sector’s jobs is increasing even amongst the young generation.
+Private sectors are prone to layoffs which we witnessed in the recent layoff of giant firms like Flipkart, Hiree etc and we have very well witnessed such layoffs in the past also during the time of recession.
+Whereas in government sectors, the situation of the employees more or less remained the same and the job positions remained intact.

-The indispensible salary increment – In government jobs your salary will increase which will have no correlation with your performance.
+The indispensable salary increment – In government jobs, your salary will increase which will have no correlation to your performance.
 While it is great if you are hard-working, increments happen whether are not you perform.
 So, for over-achievers, it may be actually a disadvantage, but if you are an average performer, this is great.
-There are more Government holidays in Government jobs compared to private sector.
-In addition you also have a 5 day work week.
-To add to all this, you also have certain amount of paid holidays in a year.
+There are more Government holidays in Government jobs compared to the private sector.
+In addition, you also have a 5 day work week.
+To add to all this, you also have a certain amount of paid holidays in a year.
 However, you must consider your own insights and inclinations to move towards your preferred MBA government job.

 For more updates on MBA Jobs, keep visiting MBA section of jagranjosh.com